sysdiglabs/sysdig-aws-workshop-instructions/Readme.md

 9. Choose the **Session Manager** tab and then click the **Connect** button.
     1. !["connect"](instruction-images/connect.png)
     2. If you dont see the **Connect** button enabled you are probabbly trying to access some other attendee's jumpbox.
+10. Once your terminal window opens type:

+    ```bash
+    sudo bash
+    cd ~
+    ```

-10. Once your terminal window opens type `sudo bash` then `cd ~` (as all of our workshop content is pre-installed in the root user's home directory)
+    - As all of our workshop content is pre-installed in the root user's home directory
-    1. **NOTE:** if you close and re-open the Session Manager Session/Terminal window then you'll need to rerun those two commands to return to the root user and its home directory.
+    - **NOTE:** if you close and re-open the Session Manager Session/Terminal window then you'll need to rerun those two commands to return to the root user and its home directory.
+11. Type:

+    ```bash
+    kubectl get pods -A
+    ```

-11. Type `kubectl get pods -A` and you'll see a list of all the running Pods in your EKS cluster.
+    You'll see a list of all the running Pods in your EKS cluster.

 > **NOTE**: Even though we will refer you to a few example files on GitHub throughout the workshop, everything you need to run has already been pre-installed onto the jumpbox in `/root`.
 You don't need to copy/paste or `git clone` anything from GitHub today.